Nintendo 64 Architecture

 Image

 Memory layout of this system.
-I presume the CPU-RCP bus speed is either the RCP’s clock speed or the CPU one, but I haven’t been able to confirm that, yet.
+I assume the CPU-RCP bus speed matches either the RCP’s clock speed or the CPU’s.

 Latency and speed

-Furthermore, Nintendo chose NEC’s uPD488170L memory banks for their motherboard [7].
-These chips implement a technology called ‘Rambus Signaling Logic’, which doubles the transfer rate [8].
-This may explain why some sources state the ‘effective’ rate of memory is 500 MHz.
+As a side note, Nintendo chose NEC’s uPD488170L memory banks for the N64’s motherboard [10].
+These chips implement a technology known as ‘Rambus Signaling Logic’ - an umbrella term used to promote many advancements, one of which doubles the transfer rate [11].
+This may explain why some sources cite the ‘effective’ memory rate as 500 MHz.

 Leaving room for improvement

-Interestingly, the amount of available RAM on this console can be expanded by installing the Expansion Pak accessory: A fancy-looking small box that adds another 4.5 MB.
-While this accessory remained optional for some games (and the majority didn’t make use of it), certain titles like Donkey Kong 64 or The Legend of Zelda: Majora’s Mask were designed with the expansion as a requirement, and would display an error screen without it.
+Interestingly, the amount of available RAM on this console can be expanded by installing the Expansion Pak accessory - a peculiar box that adds another 4.5 MB.
+While this accessory remained optional for some games (and the majority didn’t make use of it), certain titles such as Donkey Kong 64 and The Legend of Zelda: Majora’s Mask were designed with the expansion as a requirement, and would display an error screen if it was not present.

 Image

-The Expansion Pak [9], an optional accessory sold separately (sometimes included with the game that requires it).
+The Expansion Pak [12], an optional accessory sold separately (sometimes bundled with the game that required it).

 Image